mathiasleborgne/covid-graph/README.md

 ## History

+* April 2020: use images to display the curves
 * May 2020: use plotly for interactive display of the curves
 * July 2020: add linear piecewise fit in log space
 * August 2020: switch to new cases / deaths per million inhabitants